ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_macos.md

 ### Creating SSH Keys from the Command-line

-By far the easiest way to create SSH keys on Mac OS X systems is from the command-line following the instructions [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys).
+By far the easiest way to create SSH keys on macOS systems is from the command-line following the instructions [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys).
 Users who prefer to do this in a graphical user interface can follow the instructions below.